f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 rSeries supports both tagged (802.1Q) and untagged VLAN interfaces externally.
 VLANs can be configured from the CLI, webUI, or API.

-**Note: 802.1Q-in-Q (double VLAN tagging) was not supported in previous versions of the rSeries platform, but has since been added in F5OS 2.0.**
+**Note: 802.1Q-in-Q (double VLAN tagging) was not supported in previous versions of the rSeries platform but has since been added in F5OS 2.0.**

 Configuring VLANs from the webUI
 --------------------------------